 At just 23-years-old, identical twin sisters Sophia and Jo Babb had faced a decade of darkness.
 Then, as Companion, they built lighthouses.
 With their debut album Second Day of Spring, the duo arrive at the start of a blooming new season, holding a work that softly glows with a sincerity, vulnerability, and hopefulness that they fought hard to find along their way.
 "A lot of this album is rooted in healing from grief and familial hurt," says Sophia.
 "There are songs about marriage and healing from mistrust.
 Family ties that have been broken."
 Second Day of Spring introduces two brilliant songwriters and mesmerizing singers as they share their stories with gazes at once light and weighted, offering listeners comfort in despairing corners.

-Sophia and Jo were homeschooled and raised on about nine farmland acres just outside of Norman, Oklahoma.
-Their lives changed abruptly at 13, when their father, who suffered from Parkinson's disease, took his own life.
-"I am not afraid of telling people that my dad killed himself," explains Sophia, calmly.
-"Mental health is such an undervalued issue that's not talked about enough -- so we talk about it through our writing."
+The now Fort Collins, CO-based sisters were raised and homeschooled on nine farmland acres just outside of Norman, OK.
+Their lives changed abruptly at 13 when their father, who suffered from Parkinson's disease, took his own life.
+"Mental health is such an undervalued issue that's not talked about enough -- so we talk about it through our music," says Sophia.
 The loss pushed the girls to write.
-"I started playing guitar at 14, and we started writing together at 14 or 15," Jo says.
-"It came pretty naturally, but as siblings, there was friction."
+Sourcing inspiration from their shared love of artists like Gillian Welch, Alison Krauss, and Samantha Crain, the duo began to form their own style through a freedom of thought, expression, and directness that can only result from such an intimate, symbiotic bond -- even if they had their creative differences at times.
+"Writing came pretty naturally, but as siblings, there was friction," Jo says.
+"Our closeness as twins allows for a sometimes brutal honesty that other collaborators might shy away from."
 The tension made the songs even better.